doggybootsy/hidden-disc-docs/README.md

 - [r/Discord_Selfbots Subreddit](https://www.reddit.com/r/Discord_selfbots/)

 ## Client Modding
-I'm a bit too lazy and inexperienced with client mods to write an entire section about client mods.
+I'm a bit too lazy and inexperienced with client mods to write an entire section about them.
 Luckily, someone already made a repo with a list of all the big client mods!
 Check that out [here](https://github.com/Discord-Client-Encyclopedia-Management/Discord3rdparties).

 Also, if you're trying to make your own, check [here](https://github.com/saintwithataint/Client-Modding-Guide).